American Legion Auxiliary

 Empire Girls State

 High school students who have completed their junior year are competitively selected and sponsored by American Legion Auxiliary units for this program, (held in June each year) where they learn about the political process by electing officials for all levels of state government and actively running a mock government.
 Candidates should be keenly interested in government and current events, and show strong leadership abilities.
-We sent eight girls to the 2024 Girls State.

 High school students who have completed their junior year are competitively selected and sponsored by American Legion Auxiliary units for this program, (held in June each year) where they learn about the political process by electing officials for all levels of state government and actively running a mock government.
 Candidates should be keenly interested in government and current events, and show strong leadership abilities.
-We sent eight girls to the 2024 Girls State.